-Please see Section 8 for how we handle complaints which do not meet these expectations.
+Please see section 8 for how we handle complaints which do not meet these expectations.

-2.4 Maintaining Management Committee impartiality
+2.4 Maintaining Members of the Management Committee Impartiality

-Except as directed below (where your complaint is about the Head teacher or a member of the Management Committee or where your complaint has already been escalated to the Formal Complaints - Stage One) you should not raise your concern or complaint with individual members of The Management Committee.
+Except as directed below (where your complaint is about the Head teacher or a member of the Management Committee or where your complaint has already been escalated to the Formal Complaints - Stage One) you should not raise your concern or complaint with individual members of the Management Committee.

-If your first contact about your complaint is with a member of The Management Committee, he or she will ask you not to explain and will instead refer you to an appropriate member of staff or the Head teacher.
+If your first contact about your complaint is with a member of the Management Committee, he or she will ask you not to explain and will instead refer you to an appropriate member of staff or the Head teacher.
 They are not unwilling to help nor are they dismissing your concerns.
-A member of the Management Committee has no power to act alone and will need to remain impartial because they may be required to sit in a meeting to formally hear your complaint if you take Step Three and progress it to the Formal Complaints - Stage Two.
+A member of the Management Committee has no power to act alone and will need to remain impartial because they may be required to sit in a meeting to formally hear your complaint if you take Step Three and progress it to the Formal Complaints - Stage One.

-2.5 Withdrawal of a complaint
+2.5 Withdrawal of a Complaint